YuukanOO/migrataur/README.md

 **migrataur** is a simple and easy to understand library to manage database migrations in Go.

-Instead of providing only a CLI, it exposes a simple API that you can use in your own application.
-A CLI is also at your disposal and was written using [urfave/cli](https://github.com/urfave/cli), have a look at the [example](examples/example.go) to find out more.
+It exposes a simple API that you can use in your own application.
+A CLI is also at your disposal and was written using [urfave/cli](https://github.com/urfave/cli), have a look at the [example](examples/example.go) to find out how to use it.

 ## Documentation

+### Library

 Documentation is available at [godoc](https://godoc.org/github.com/YuukanOO/migrataur) but here is a sneak peak: